 Aim and Scope

-MAST is an online, open-access, and double-blind peer-reviewed journal featuring interdisciplinary scholarship in the domain of Media Study.
-MAST stands for “Media Art, Study and Theory” and aims to publish and promote innovative research, writings, and works by artists and scholars who present new methods, approaches, questions, and studies in the field of media study and practice.
+MAST is an online, open-access, and double-blind peer-reviewed journal featuring interdisciplinary scholarship in the domain of media studies.
+MAST stands for “Media Art Study and Theory” and aims to publish and promote innovative research, writings, and works by artists and scholars who present new methods, approaches, questions, and studies in the field of media studies in theory and practice.
 The journal is relevant to academics, artists, researchers, theorists, and art curators with an interest in artistic research, theory, and praxis of media, introducing works that demonstrate creative engagements with current debates in media studies.
-MAST is housed in and sponsored by NeMLA (The Northeast Modern Language Association) at the University at Buffalo, State University of New York.
+MAST is sponsored by NeMLA (The Northeast Modern Language Association) at the University at Buffalo, State University of New York.

 MAST issues are published digitally and twice a year (Spring and Fall).